Tokelau is set to have better internet with the installation of a 16,149 kilometre long submarine cable.

-- 2013: Prime Minister John Key led a delegation to Solomon Islands for the 10th anniversary of RAMSI
+- 2013: A high level delegation led by former Prime Minister John Key visited for the 10th anniversary of RAMSI.

 Solomon Islands to New Zealand

-- 2014: Prime Minister Gordon Lilo led a delegation to New Zealand
+- 2014: Former Prime Minister Lilo led a delegation to New Zealand.

-- 2013: Foreign Affairs and External Trade Minister Clay Forau visited New Zealand
+- 2013: Former Minister of Foreign Affairs and External Trade Hon Clay Forau visited New Zealand.

-- 2011: Prime Minister Danny Philip came to New Zealand for the Pacific Islands Forum Leaders’ Meeting, Auckland
+- 2011: Former Prime Minister Danny Philip for the Pacific Islands Forum Leaders’ Meeting.

 News & Events